 Oat Safety Summary

 The bulk of scientific literature investigating oat safety is in agreement that more research is needed before making a blanket statement that oats are safe for everyone.
-Some laboratories now offer limited testing for oat allergy.
-These labs are not accurate enough and do not investigate the inflammatory response to oats in a comprehensive manor, and therefor should not be the basis to include oats in the diet.
-Because it is currently not possible to extract the forms of oat gluten known to cause damage out of the cereal, avoidance of oats as a substitute food for a gluten free diet is strongly recommended.
+Some laboratories now offer limited testing for oat allergies.
+These labs are not accurate enough and do not investigate the inflammatory response to oats in a comprehensive manner, and therefore should not be the basis to include oats in the diet.
+Because it is currently not possible to extract the forms of oat gluten known to cause damage from the cereal, avoidance of oats as a substitute food for a gluten-free diet is strongly recommended.

 - 20 ppm exposure can allow for persistent damage

 - Several types of gluten protein in oats have been shown to cause inflammation